mauricioblum/barkyn-store-challenge/README.md

 - Data formatting for currencies
 - Update quantity directly in Cart page or product page
 - SEO component for meta tags
+- General UI/UX improvements

+Made with ❤ by @mauricioblum